Is ERC Taxable Income? How To Claim ERC On Your Taxes

 Do I Qualify For The Employee Retention Credit?

-Small businesses that have employees that were impacted by the COVID-19 pandemic may be eligible to receive the employee retention credit.
+Small businesses that were impacted by the COVID-19 pandemic may be eligible to receive the employee retention credit.
 To qualify for the ERC, you must meet one of the following requirements for any quarter for which you are claiming the credit:

 - Your business was required to fully or partially suspend operations as a result of a government order, OR